kpmckay/selfperson/README.md

-## Portable Personalization
+## Bash Personalization
-Useful stuff to clone to new Linux systems.
+Stuff to clone to new Linux systems.